Should you really pay to use Monumetric’s advertising service or is it just as good as using Google Adsense?

-At first things will seem like it wasn’t worth it, but once you make that first paycheck, things will start to be at a more consistent basis.
+At first things will seem like it wasn’t worth it, but once you make that first paycheck, it will start to be more consistent.

 The things is that Google works the same way, but it’s less noticeable when you’re not making much.

 Monumetric does pay twice a month though, so once you start getting paid, you will see your true earnings there after.